Round Diamond School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 Online Safety at Round Diamond

-Children are increasingly referred to as ‘digital natives’: citizens born into a digital world, who grow up surrounded by and emerged in the technology and tools of the digital age.
+Children are increasingly referred to as ‘digital natives’: citizens born into a digital world, who grow up surrounded by and immersed in the technology and tools of the digital age.
 Their confidence and skills in using this technology is typically high, but their knowledge and awareness of the inherent issues, risks and dangers is usually very low.

 Follow the links below to visit some websites with parent advice about online safety.
 These include parentinfo which is a new collaboration between CEOP (child exploitation and online protection) and the Parent Zone.
 Here you will find up to date information on all elements of online safety including gaming, social media and online identities.